Indian Football: How PK Banerjee inspired Bhaichung Bhutia to a memorable Kolkata derby hat-trick

 Former India skipper Bhaichung Bhutia considers himself fortunate to have played under the tutelage of PK Banerjee, who died on Friday, and recalled how the iconic footballer-turned-coach had a huge role to play in one of his most memorable performances.

 Bhutia endured racist taunts from Mohun Bagan coach Amal Dutta, ahead of the derby match, but Banerjee “soaked up all the pressure and ensured that the boys remain unaffected.”
-Banerjee died after a prolonged illness at a hospital here.
+Banerjee died after a prolonged illness at a hospital in New Delhi.

 Bhutia struck a famous hat-trick to script an epic 4-1 win for East Bengal in the 1997 Federation Cup semi-finals in front of a record turn out of 1 lakh 20 thousand which remains the stuff of footballing folklore.